accelazh/ceph_db_viewer/README.md

 The <host> should have ceph monitor running.

-Hints
+Notes
 ---

 Currently all key-value pairs are loaded to web page at once.
-On overview page, value is truncated by still too much.
+On overview page, value is truncated by still too many.

 Leveldb cannot be read while ceph is using it.
-So I copy ceph monitor's leveldb to /tmp and read it.
+So I copy ceph monitor's leveldb to /tmp and read it, every time.
+This is crappy.